ilanaibrahim/Music-sync-LED-GUI-using-FFT/README.md

 # Music-sync-LED-GUI-using-FFT
 GUI which stimulates 144 LEDs.
 The LED strip reacts according to the volume and tempo of the sound.
-This is done by using the mic of the device to record snippets of the audio and use FFT to convert the audio signal into their respective frequencies to generate a continuous wave.
+The mic of the device records audio and implement FFT to convert the signal into their respective frequencies to generate a continuous wave.